na-na-hi/renget/archive/cpu-lora.md

 3. Open a command prompt and move to the working folder: `cd C:\lora`
 4. Run the finetune utility: `llama.cpp/finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14`

-Obviously you need to adjust that last step a little bit.
-Specifically, change the model name to match your model name, change the file name of the training data to match your training data, and change the number of threads to match the number of physical processors in your system. **See [Appendix B](#appendix-b-stheno-training-example) below for a full example of how to train Stheno using training data, or a chat log from SillyTavern.**
+Obviously you will need to adjust step 4 to specify your actual base model name, training data name, and the number of threads (physical processors) in your system.

-Additionally, the above command uses the default values for a ton of settings (which is mostly fine), but you probably want to go through [Appendix C](#appendix-c-finetuneexe-usage) for examples and tips to greatly improve the LoRA quality.
+!!! warning The above command uses the default values for a ton of settings.
+    Go through [Appendix C](#appendix-c-finetuneexe-usage) for examples and tips to greatly improve the LoRA quality.

+!!! info See [Appendix B](#appendix-b-stheno-training-example) for a full training example using Stheno and training data/chat logs from SillyTavern.

 ### Models with Known Issues